iterative/dvc.org/static/docs/commands-reference/status.md

 > Pipeline is up to date.
 Nothing to reproduce.

-The first sentence means that no differences were detected, and the second therefore means that no stages would be rerun if `dvc repro` were executed.
+The says that no differences were detected, and therefore that no stages would be rerun if `dvc repro` were executed.

 If instead differences have been detected, `dvc status` lists those changes.
 For each stage with differences, the _dependencies_ and/or _outputs_ that differ are listed.